Noah-Moller/MacMind/README.md

 ---

-With MacMind, you can harness the power of LLMs on macOS efficiently and seamlessly.
+With MacMind, you can harness the power of LLMs and advanced image analysis on macOS efficiently and seamlessly.
 Happy coding!